-\Mr. Werfel.
-Well, I do not want to speak for the NTEU, but I will offer a perspective as a Federal employee myself and a Federal employee at the IRS, and that is we have right now as employees of the government, of the IRS, affordable health care coverage, and I think the ACA was designed to provide an option or an alternative for individuals that do not.
+Mr. WERFEL.
+Well, I do not want to speak for the NTEU, but I will offer a perspective as a Federal employee myself and a Federal employee at the IRS, and that is we have right now as employees of the government, of the IRS, affordable healthcare coverage, and I think the ACA was designed to provide an option or an alternative for individuals that do not.

-And all else being equal, I think if you are an individual who is satisfied with your health care coverage, you are probably in a better position to stick with that coverage than go through the change of moving into a different environment and going through that process.
+And, all else being equal, I think if you are an individual who is satisfied with your healthcare coverage, you are probably in a better position to stick with that coverage than go through the change of moving into a different environment and going through that process.

-So I think for a Federal employee, I think it is more likely, and I can speak for myself, I would prefer to stay with the current policy that I am pleased with rather than go through a change if I do not need to go through that change.
+So for a Federal employee, I think it is more likely, and I can speak for myself, I would prefer to stay with the current policy that I am pleased with rather than go through a change if I do not need to go through that change.

-But if I am an individual that does not have affordable health care coverage or I am unhappy with my coverage, then it is my understanding the exchanges would offer a competitive alternative to look at, and that might be something someone might want to pursue.
+But if I am an individual that does not have affordable healthcare coverage or I am unhappy with my coverage, then it is my understanding the exchanges would offer a competitive alternative to look at, and that might be something someone might want to purtaking government coverage?

-But I think the IRS employees as a whole, I think what the NTEU is saying is they are pleased with their health care coverage.
-They prefer to stay in their current health care coverage.
+But the IRS employees as a whole, I think what the NTEU is saying is they are pleased with their healthcare coverage.
+They prefer to stay in their current healthcare coverage.

-\Mr. Johnson.
-Well, do they have to pay a penalty then for not taking government coverage?
+Mr. JOHNSON.
+Well, do they have to pay a penalty then for not

-\Mr. Werfel.
+Mr. WERFEL.
 No, it is my understanding that the individual mandate would only occur if they are not getting coverage at all.
 If they opt for no coverage, then they would pay the individual mandate.

-\Mr. Johnson.
+Mr. JOHNSON.
 Okay.
 I do not read it that way.

-Mr. Werfel and Mr. Cohen, I have got a question about fairness.
-Until July 2nd, the Administration was telling individuals who work more than 30 hours a week were going to make your employer provide your health care.
+Mr. Werfel and Mr. Cohen, I have a question about fairness.
+Until July 2nd, the Administration was telling individuals who work more than 30 hours a week they were going to make your employer provide your health care.
 If they do not, you can get health care and a subsidy in the exchange.

-Now, that is not true any long for 2014.
+Now, that is not true any longer for 2014.
 An employer does not have to offer coverage.
 So the individuals will have to go to the exchange in 2014 to get coverage.
 Many have already seen their hours slashed as businesses attempt to comply with the 30-hour rule, and it is kind of confusing and disrupting.